-Continuous conversion mode data rates are timed from one $\overline{\text{DRDY}}$ falling edge to the next $\overline{\text{DRDY}}$ falling edge.
+Continuous conversion mode data rates are timed from one \overline{DRDY} falling edge to the next \overline{DRDY} falling edge.
 The first conversion starts 28.5 \cdot t{CLK} (normal mode) or 105 \cdot t{CLK} (turbo mode) after the START/SYNC command is latched.

-Single-shot conversion mode data rates are timed from when the START/SYNC command is latched to the \overline{DRDY} falling edge and rounded to the next t{CLK} .

-Commands are latched on the eighth falling edge of SCL in the command byte.
+Single-shot conversion mode data rates are timed from when the START/SYNC command is latched to the DRDY falling edge and rounded to the next t{CLK} .
+The exact time that a command is latched in relation to the rising edge of the stop bit depends on the baud rate; see the Command Latching section for details about command latch timing.